-Most dorms are same sex dorms, but there are some hostels that place you in a mixed dorm.
+Most dorms though are same sex dorms, but there are some hostels that can place you in a mixed dorm.
 I remember arriving in Darwin after an 18 hour bus trip from Alice Springs only to find I was put into a four-bed dorm with three guys.
 I was too tired after such a long trip to worry about it and hey, the guys turned out to be alright.
 But if you would prefer to share with people of the same sex remember to mention this when you book or check-in.
 In most cases you won’t be spending much time in your room anyway, but the time you do, you want to feel comfortable.

-Your health and sanity can suffer
+Your health and sanity during your hostel stay

 It can be a bun fight for the best bunk

 Although some hostels will assign you a bed, most travellers choose their own in the dorm.
 You won’t find many that will swap if you don’t like yours.
 It is usually first in, first choice of bunk.
 Lower bunks seem to go first.
 I’ve come to the conclusion that this is because of consideration to other travellers!
 You don’t make as much noise when getting into a lower bunk as someone who has to climb to the top bunk.
-Also, they are easier to get into if you have partied too hard, and easier to get out of it you have to make a quick dash anywhere.
+Also, they are easier to get into if you have partied really hard, and easier to get out of it you have to make a quick dash anywhere.
 Just watch your head!

 Now with your bunk chosen there comes the question of bedding.
 Some hostels provide bed linen and blankets for hygiene reasons.
 While others prefer you have your own, so check this out before you book in.

-Stay safe and secure in your hostel
+Staying safe and secure in your hostel dormitory